rackerlabs/rackspace-how-to/content/cloud-servers/create-a-linux-swap-file.md

         sudo fallocate -l 1G /mnt/1GB.swap

-    If fallocate fails or isn't installed, run the following command:
+    If the `fallocate` command fails or isn't installed, run the following
+    command:

         sudo dd if=/dev/zero of=/mnt/1GB.swap bs=1024 count=1048576